-We know from the start of this film how it will end, the night the band's plane plunges into a Mississippi swamp, killing founder and lead singer Ronnie Van Zant and two other musicians, leaving the remainder of the band broken and bereft.
-And yet there is also farce, as this bunch of blue-collar Southern stoners make their improbable way from a rehearsal barn in an alligator-infested Florida swamp to the rock arenas of the world, blaring triplePRESENTED IN ASSOCIATION WITH
+We know from the start of this film how it will end, the night the band's plane plunges into a Mississippi swamp, killing founder and lead singer Ronnie Van Zant and two other musicians. leaving the remainder of the band broken and bereft.
+And yet there is also farce, as this bunch of blue-collar Southern stoners make their improbable way from a rehearsal barn in an alligator-infested Florida swamp to the rock arenas of the world, blaring tripleguitar rock anthems such as 'Free Bird'.